-Green Turtles are considered an endangered species and are protected in and around the waters off Bird Island.
-They lay throughout the year, but are more commonly seen on Bird Island from June to September.
-They migrate long distances every few years to their nesting beaches around Bird Island and come up to the shore to lay in the evenings.
-There is minimal exterior lighting on Bird Island so as to encourage the Green turtles to come ashore and lay.
-As they lay at night time it thus harder to spot them but whenever our conservation officer, Robby encounters one, he informs guests who are welcome to come and watch this amazing sea turtle.
+Green Turtles are an endangered species that are protected in and around the waters off Bird Island.
+Throughout the year they visit our shores to lay their eggs, but are more commonly seen from June to September.
+Every few years, they migrate long distances to their nesting beaches around Bird Island.
+They are more often seen coming ashore in the evenings.
+There is minimal exterior lighting on Bird Island so as to encourage the Green turtles to lay.
+This makes it harder to spot them, but whenever our conservation officer encounters one, guests are informed and are welcomed to come and watch this amazing sea turtle.

-At Bird Island a small group of juveniles frequent Passe Coco as it provides them with the ideal habitat of shallow waters rich in sea grass.
-Although guests may not get the opportunity to see a nesting Green Turtle, there is always the chance to swim with our younger friends.
+At Bird Island a small group of juvenile Green turtles frequent Passe Coco.
+It is the ideal habitat of shallow waters rich in sea grass.
+Guests may not get the opportunity to see a nesting Green Turtle, but the juveniles are always about.
 Find out more here.

-The Hawksbill nesting season runs from October to February, and at its peak in December, up to five Hawksbill Turtles a day come out of the sea and up the beach to dig a nest and lay their eggs.
-It is unusual for a guest who stays 3 or 4 nights during the peak months of mid October to mid January, not to see a Hawksbill turtle laying and likewise from mid December to mid March, not to see their hatchlings emerging.
-Very often, you will find the same female Hawksbill Turtles returning to the same beach season after season, which is incredible considering how vast the ocean is.
+The Hawksbill nesting season runs from October to February, and at its peak in December (check our calendar), up to five Hawksbill Turtles a day come out of the sea and up the beach to dig a nest and lay their eggs.
+It is unusual not to see a Hawksbill turtle laying during the months of October to January.
+Likewise from mid December to mid March, not to see their hatchlings emerging.
+Very often, you will find the same female Hawksbill Turtles returning to the same beach season after season.

 Bottlenose dolphins are more commonly found around Bird Island, one of the most well-known species of dolphin; and occasionally we may see spinner dolphins frolicking in our waters.
 Most species live in shallow areas of tropical and temperate oceans throughout the world.
 Dolphins are highly intelligent and friendly creatures; and they are also quite energetic, often found bow-riding when the boat is taken out.

 The dolphin is a sociable animal, living in groups numbering between 10 and 100 individuals; even larger groups may form offshore.
-It’s not hard to spot our resident pods of dolphins, making for quite an exciting experience.
+Spotting the visiting pods of dolphins makes for quite an exciting experience.

-During the calmer months of October to November, whales migrate past Bird Island and during this time a lucky few may be privileged enough to see Southern Right whales, Humpbacks and Short-finned Pilot whales.
+During the calmer months of October to November, whales migrate past Bird Island.
+During this time a lucky few may be privileged enough to see Southern Right whales, Humpbacks and Short-finned Pilot whales.

 Humpbacks are the most likely whales to be spotted.
-Since their protection from whaling, a small aggregation, have been sighted around the Mascarene and Seychelles Islands.
-Each year, these whales undertake the longest annual migration of any mammal, travelling thousands of kilometres, from polar regions to the tropics where they come to breed.
+Since their protection from whaling, a small aggregation have been sighted around the Mascarene and Seychelles Islands.
+Each year, these whales undertake the longest annual migration of any mammal.
+They travel thousands of kilometres from polar regions to the tropics where they come to breed.
 Short-finned pilot whales may also be spotted as they prefer warm, deep waters, typically around the outer edges of the continental shelf.